instana/nodejs/README.md

 sudo apt-get install build-essential
 ```

+**It is important that the installation of the dependencies is happening on the machine which will run the application.** This needs to be ensured, because otherwise native addons may be incompatible with the target machine's system architecture or the Node.js version in use.
+It is therefore a *bad practice* to `npm install` dependencies on a build server and to copy the application (including the dependencies) to the target machine.

 ## OpenTracing
 This sensor automatically instruments widely used APIs to add tracing support, e.g. HTTP server / client of the Node.js core API.
 Sometimes you may find that this is not enough or you may already have invested in [OpenTracing](http://opentracing.io).
 The OpenTracing API is implemented by this Node.js sensor.
 This API can be used to provide insights into areas of your applications, e.g. custom libraries and frameworks, which would otherwise go unnoticed.